 6. Why do you think breast cancer research matters?

-One in four Canadian women is diagnosed with breast cancer, which is a large portion of the Canadian population.
+One in eight Canadian women is diagnosed with breast cancer, which is a large portion of the Canadian population.
 Every person may know a close friend or relative who is suffering from breast cancer.
 Research is the only way to lessen the financial burden on patients, save lives and improve the quality of life among countless people and their families who suffer from this overly common disease.

 7. What excites you about your work?

 My research involves a collaboration of research and clinical expertise across the city of London.
 Looking back on how much I have learned from everyone during my Master’s journey amazes me.
 Working with LRCP has also allowed me to meet people from various backgrounds in healthcare and learn from their experiences.
 A unique part of doing research is that you are exposed to new things every day.
 And after all your hard work, you can share your knowledge on a national and international scale with like-minded people, and ultimately make a difference.

 8. What do you see yourself doing in the future?